izaccavalheiro/virtualization/README.md

 ## Overview

-This package provides two powerful virtualization components for React applications:
+This package provides three powerful virtualization components for React applications:
 1. `Virtualization`: A core component for rendering large lists efficiently
 2. `VirtualizationTable`: A specialized component for handling large datasets in tabular format
+3. `VirtualizationGrid`: A component for efficiently rendering large two-dimensional grids

-Both components are designed to optimize performance by rendering only the visible portions of your content.
+All components are designed to optimize performance by rendering only the visible portions of your content.

 ## Features